zhaofeng-shu33/zhaofeng-shu33.github.io/personal/2020/autism_tech.md

 <!-- necessary: waiting line in USA is long for diagnosis of ASD (autism spectral disorder). advantage of cognoa is that it's tring to develop a device which is approved by FDA. -->
 6. Kaspar: https://www.herts.ac.uk/kaspar/the-social-robot
 <!-- a pioneer work on robot therapy-->
+7. Rudovic, Ognjen, et al. "Personalized machine learning for robot perception of affect and engagement in autism therapy."
+Science Robotics 3.19 (2018).

 <!--
 Not cited articles: